mosharraf-hossain/team_riders/README.md

                 }

 ````
-We use multisequencelearning class for training our HTM model like below:
+We use multisequencelearning classes for training our HTM model like below:
 ````csharp
            // Train the model using MultiSequenceLearning
             MultiSequenceLearning myexperiment = new MultiSequenceLearning();